emberjs/rfcs/text/0626-invoke-helper.md

 * `context`: The parent context of the helper.
 When the parent is torn down and removed, the helper will be as well.
 * `definition`: The definition of the helper.
-* `argsGetter`: An optional function that produces the arguments to the helper.
+* `computeArgs`: An optional function that produces the arguments to the helper.
   The function receives the parent context as an argument, and must return an object with a `positional` property that is an array and/or a `named` property that is an object.

-And it returns a helper instance which has a `value` property.
+And it returns a reference to the helper which has a `value` property.
 This property will return the value of the helper, if it has one.
 If not, it will return `undefined`.

 ## Drawbacks